samnne/u-eyes/README.md

 ## What I learned

 I learned how to leverage **AI** to be a companion and not a simple tool.
-I learned how to maximize performance, use **WebSocket's** for real-time connections, use **Firebase's Realtime Database**, and create a full backend with **FastAPI's** python library.
+I learned how to maximize performance, using **WebSocket's** for real-time connections, use **Firebase's Realtime Database**, and create a full backend with **FastAPI's** python library.
+I learned how to peocess PCM data through a real time connection and handle audio data carefully and securely.
 Most of all, I learned how to make an application that solves a real problem for people who would really benefit from a second set of eyes and that is why I feel so passionate about technology.

 ## What's next for uEyes